sunny36/techether/README.md

 With so many different ways to learn specific technologies this will be a way to filter out the less useful ones and focus on only the best material.

-This application is using Ruby on Rails, Bootstrap and JavaScript.
+This application is using Ruby on Rails, JavaScript, jQuery, Bootstrap and Sass.

 Database: SQLite3 for development and MySQL for production.